Nafees10/navm/docs/binarybytecode.md

 An 8 byte (64 bit) unsigned integer used to store number of bytes in metadata, followed by the metadata.

-## Instruction Codes

-An 8 byte (64 bit) unsigned integer stores the _number of bytes_ used for storing instruction codes.
-Each instruction code is a `ushort`, so 2 bytes are used for 1 instruction code.

-## Instruction Data

-An 8 byte (64 bit) unsigned integer stores the _number of bytes_ used for storing instructio data.
-This is followed by that many number of bytes of data.

 ## Labels

 An 8 byte (64 bit) unsigned integer stores the number of labels.
 This is